pantopic/turbokube/README.md

 ### 4. QPS Limits

 The default QPS limits in the scheduler and controller manager constrain the system to scheduling ~16 pods per second (1k/min) at best.
-These limits must be [increased](/terraform/02-api-server-krv-2.sh#L40-L51) by a lot in order to remove this artificial bottleneck.
-For anyone experiencing throughput issues running small self-managed Kubernetes clusters out of the box, this is likely the bottleneck.
+For anyone experiencing throughput issues running self-managed Kubernetes clusters with default settings, this is likely your bottleneck.

 <img title="Pods scheduled" alt="Pods scheduled" src="results/2025-11-18T15-01-37Z/garbage.png"/>

-Turns out this jagged line is caused by the QPS limiter, not the metric sample rate as was originally assumed.
+Turns out this jagged line is not a metric sample rate artifact like we originally assumed.
+It is in fact a feature of the QPS limiter enabled by default in Kubernetes.
+These limits must be [increased](/terraform/02-api-server-krv-2.sh#L40-L51) significantly (100x) in order to remove this artificial bottleneck.

 ### 5. Container Network Interface

-PodCidr management is a going concern at these scales.
+PodCidr management is a going concern at the scale we're looking to achieve in these tests.
 In this respect, Calico is a lot more flexible than Flannel as a CNI (Container Network Interface).
 Recommend [Calico](https://docs.tigera.io/calico/latest/about/).

 ### 6. Alternate Etcd Implementations